RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 ## Language

-Always use English language for all identifiers, names, and comments.
+Always use proper English language for all identifiers, names, and comments.

 ## Casing

 Always use lowerCamelCase (e.g. `orderTotal`) for:

+* Local methods
 * Local variables
 * Iteration variables
 * Method parameters